Nimish120700/COURSERA-Data-Science-Specialization-Getting-Cleaning-Data-Peer-Graded-Assingment/README.md

 # About the README file
 - This assignment's purpose is to demonstrate the students' ability to collect, clean and work on the data.
 - A zipped file is provided containing all the required dataset.
 - This README file delineates the structure of the R code.
-All the steps are explained in brief which are also as comments in the original R script.
+All the steps are explained in brief which are also presented as comments in the original R script.
 - Information about the variables is included in a separate Codebook file

 # About the R Script